API Reference

 Key Methods:

-• extract_weather_data(): Extract historical weather data from satellite sources
+• data_extract(): Extract historical weather data from PVGIS API

-• cluster_representative_days(): Apply machine learning algorithms for scenario reduction
+• kmeans_clust(): Apply K-means clustering for scenario reduction

 from pyeplan import datsys